 “In particular, we are looking to strengthen the par-5 holes, where a lot of the red numbers come from,” Doak said.
 “But we have been going slowly with changes because the truth is that over 12 rounds, the pros have yet to see the course with firm conditions and the normally strong winds from the west.
 You have to design a links course to be playable in strong winds, but if it rains just before the tournament every year, they’re going to keep shooting low scores.”

-A lack of wind is one reason for the low scores thus far at The Renaissance Club.
-Courses built along the Scottish coast have to be designed with the wind in mind, but Scottish Open competitors have yet to see the course in the most difficult conditions.
+When there's a lack of wind at The Renaissance Club, low scores will follow.
+Courses built along the Scottish coast have to be designed with the wind in mind, but Genesis Scottish Open competitors haven't always seen the course in the most difficult conditions.
+That has gradually changed in the past two years, with Schauffele's grind to a 7-under winning score in 2022 and McIlroy's gritty closing stretch in 2023 to outlast local hero Robert MacIntyre by a stroke.

-“It’s designed around windy conditions and so far, the Scottish Open weeks have been unusually calm, apart from one very nasty round in 2020,” Doak said.
+“It’s designed around windy conditions and so far, the Scottish Open weeks have been unusually calm, apart from one very nasty round in 2020,” Doak said in 2021.
 It’s also worth noting that the 2020 Genesis Scottish Open was played in October because of the COVID-19 pandemic.

-If the expected wind hits this week, The Renaissance Club should play to its full challenging potential.
+If the wind hits this week, The Renaissance Club should play to its full challenging potential, of which there have been glimpses in the past two playings.